nitsnats/news-explorer-api/README.md

 # Product subject:

-## news-explorer-api  backend
+## news-explorer-frontend

 # project description:
-  the backend part of my final project
+  the frontend part of my final project

-# Project structure:
- * app.js.
- * controllers.
- * errors.
- * middlewares.
- * models.
- * routes.
- * utils.
- * Third party libraries: cors, limiter, helmet, jwt, celebrate, and joi.

 # Technologies and techniques: